charangteja/devops/README.md

-This repository contains the files used for git lesson
+This repository contains the files used for git lesson seconf line third line